Skip to main content

 Payroll: Gusto

-Gusto ($49/month base + $6/employee/month) handles the payroll complexity that manual processing cannot safely manage at 4+ employees: federal and state tax withholding and filing, direct deposit, workers comp audit support, and benefits administration.
+Gusto ($49/month base + $6/employee/month) handles payroll complexity that manual processing cannot safely manage at 4+ employees: federal and state tax withholding and filing, direct deposit, workers comp audit support, and benefits administration.
 The base cost for a 6-employee shop is $85/month, less than two billable hours.

-Why payroll software matters at this stage: Manual payroll at 4+ employees creates real compliance risk.
 IRS penalties for late or incorrect payroll tax deposits range from 2% to 15% of the deposit amount.
-A single payroll error that triggers a 10% penalty on a $5,000 quarterly deposit costs $500, six months of Gusto.
-Beyond compliance, Gusto's direct deposit and automated withholding removes 4-6 hours of owner time per pay period.
+A single 10% penalty on a $5,000 quarterly deposit costs $500, equivalent to six months of Gusto.
+For shops with a mix of W-2 employees and 1099 subcontractors, Gusto handles both payment types cleanly in one platform.

 Marketing Attribution: CallRail